 Traumatic brain injury (TBI) is a leading cause of disability and death in the United States.
-According to TBI statistics by the Centers for Disease Control and Prevention (CDC), approximately 1.7 million people suffer trauma to the brain each year.
+According to TBI statistics by the CDC (Centers for Disease Control and Prevention), about 1.7 million people suffer trauma to the brain each year.
 TBI patients and their families often face many challenges following these injuries.
 They may experience mounting medical bills, lost time at work, and debilitating long-term consequences.

 If you sustained a traumatic brain injury in an accident, you might have compensation available to pay for medical bills and other expenses.
 A skilled attorney in Escalon can help you with your TBI case.
 Contact our law firm at (209) 227-1931 or (800) 404-5400 for free, friendly advice.